 Overview

-Millennium Mitsui Garden Hotel Tokyo is located in Ginza, close to Kabuki-za Theatre, Higashi Ginza Station, and Ginza Station.
-Its location works well for travelers who want shopping, dining, theater, and subway access in central Tokyo without staying next to a large terminal station.
+Millennium Mitsui Garden Hotel Tokyo is located in Ginza, close to Kabuki-za Theatre and within easy reach of both Higashi Ginza and Ginza stations.
+It works well for travelers who want central shopping, dining, theater, and subway access without staying beside one of Tokyo's large terminal stations.

 Rooms

-Rooms range from standard layouts to larger three-bed, accessible, and concept rooms.
-Some larger rooms reach 37.7 square meters, and regular rooms generally separate the bath, toilet, and washroom areas, which can be helpful when comparing compact central Tokyo hotels.
+Room options range from standard layouts to larger three-bed, accessible, and concept rooms.
+Selected larger rooms reach 37.7 square meters, and regular rooms generally separate the bath, toilet, and washroom areas, a helpful feature when comparing compact central Tokyo hotels.

 Facilities

-Facilities cover core hotel services, including Wi-Fi, front desk laundry service, and a smoking area on B1.
-The hotel does not have its own parking lot, so drivers need to use nearby paid parking.
+The hotel provides core services such as Wi-Fi, front-desk laundry service, and a smoking area on B1.
+It does not have its own parking lot, so guests arriving by car should plan to use nearby paid parking.

 Dining

-ZEN HOUSE, the hotel's B1 restaurant, serves breakfast along with lunch, cafe service, and dinner.
-Breakfast combines selectable main dishes with a Japanese and Western buffet.
+ZEN HOUSE, the hotel's B1 restaurant, serves breakfast as well as lunch, cafe service, and dinner.
+Breakfast combines a choice of main dishes with a Japanese and Western buffet.

 Location and transport

-Higashi Ginza Station is the closest access point, one minute on foot from Exit A1 on the Tokyo Metro Hibiya Line and Toei Subway Asakusa Line.
-Ginza Station is two minutes away from Exit A5 on the Tokyo Metro Ginza Line, while Yurakucho Station is about ten minutes away on foot for JR Yamanote Line access.
-Shinkansen travelers arrive through Tokyo Station first, then continue to the hotel by local transport.
+Higashi Ginza Station is the closest access point, about one minute on foot from Exit A1 on the Tokyo Metro Hibiya Line and Toei Subway Asakusa Line.
+Ginza Station is about two minutes away from Exit A5 on the Tokyo Metro Ginza Line, while Yurakucho Station is roughly ten minutes away on foot for JR Yamanote Line trains.
+Travelers arriving by Shinkansen will first come through Tokyo Station, then continue to the hotel by local transport.

 Airport access

 Haneda Airport is the simpler airport trip, with Keikyu Airport Rapid Express trains reaching Higashi Ginza Station in about 30 minutes.
-Narita Airport access is less direct, with airport limousine bus service to the nearby Courtyard Marriott Ginza Tobu Hotel bus stop and rail options via Yurakucho or Ginza.
-Airport access is by nearby rail and bus connections rather than a hotel-door shuttle.
+Narita Airport is less direct, with airport limousine bus service to the nearby Courtyard Marriott Ginza Tobu Hotel stop and rail options via Yurakucho or Ginza.
+Airport access is handled through nearby rail and bus connections rather than a door-to-door hotel shuttle.

 Why stay here

-Millennium Mitsui Garden Hotel Tokyo makes the most sense for travelers whose plans center on Ginza, Kabuki-za Theatre, department stores, evening dining, and subway-based sightseeing.
-Its strongest fit is Ginza and Higashi Ginza access, not direct Shinkansen-station convenience.
+Millennium Mitsui Garden Hotel Tokyo is a strong choice if your plans center on Ginza, Kabuki-za Theatre, department stores, evening dining, and subway-based sightseeing.
+Its advantage is convenient Ginza and Higashi Ginza access, not direct proximity to a Shinkansen station.